Hank Aguirre: Batting

-Post-baseball career
+Business career and community service

-In 1979, with the encouragement and support of Jack Masterson, an executive with Volkswagen of America, and attorney John Noonan, Aguirre founded Mexican Industries, Inc. The company, based in Detroit, operated as a labor-intensive, minority-oriented enterprise that supplied specialized parts to American automobile manufacturers.
+In 1979, with the encouragement and support of Jack Masterson, an executive with Volkswagen of America, and attorney John Noonan, Aguirre founded Mexican Industries, Inc. He has mortgaged his home for $350,000 to use as startup funds for the new business.
+The company, based in Detroit, operated as a labor-intensive, minority-oriented enterprise that supplied specialized parts to American automobile manufacturers.
 After a difficult start, Mexican Industries thrived during the 1980s, becoming a multimillion-dollar business and creating hundreds of jobs (primarily for the Hispanics of southwestern Detroit's "Mexicantown").
+He started with eight employees and had over 1,000 by the mid-1990s, with revenue in excess of $100 million.
 In 1987 Aguirre was named "Businessman of the Year" by the U.S. Hispanic Chamber of Commerce.

+Aguirre made himself available to the Mexican-American community in Detroit, known as Mexican Village or Mexicantown.
+He involved himself with individuals lives, and also pushed the city's governmental leaders to give their attention to this community and other minorities.
+He created scholarship funds for local schools, awarding $50,000 a year to deserving students; and helped pay for after-hours programming for inner city students after-school activities.
+When a new plant for Mexican Industries was being dedicated by Detroit's mayor Dennis Archer, he said that Aguirre's name "'is like magic and gold wherever I go and wherever I've been.'"

+On July 21, 1993, Aguirre received the Roberto Clemente Award for Excellence.

 Aguirre died on September 5, 1994, following a two-year battle with prostate cancer.
 He is buried in San Gabriel in the churchyard of the (Roman Catholic) Mission San Gabriel Arcángel, "where he worshiped as a boy."

 Upon his death, control of the privately owned company Aguirre had founded passed to his adult children.
 In 1999, Mexican Industries, Inc., was unionized (following several unsuccessful attempts over the previous two decades) by the United Auto Workers labor union under Bob King.
 In 2001, the firm filed for bankruptcy, laid off its workers, and subsequently closed its doors.
 According to union activists, "Workers blame[d] the owners, not only for hostility toward their union but for mismanaging the company."